maelle/simplymaelle/content/post/2022-04-05-github-tips/index.md

 # 6: Custom watch repositories

-Watching repositories can be very useful: a favorite package of yours, an important dependency of a project of yours, [Hacker News Daily Top 10](https://github.com/headllines/hackernews-daily/), etc.
+Watching repositories can be very useful: your own repositories, a favorite package of yours, an important dependency of a project of yours, [Hacker News Daily Top 10](https://github.com/headllines/hackernews-daily/), etc.

 When you watch a repository, you get notified of all issues, PRs, discussions, and also see all commits in your timeline.
 That last part might be a bit too much.
 Well, you can customize what to watch by [configuring your watch settings for an individual repository](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository=).
 I tend to subscribe to all issues, PRs and discussions, which I then tackle from my [notifications inbox](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/managing-notifications-from-your-inbox#about-your-inbox=), one repository at a time.